kevinjqiu/blog_old/source/_posts/2013-11-20-first-dip-into-golangs-concurrency.markdown

 categories: golang, concurrency
 ---

-I have been learning Google's [Go](http://golang.org) language lately.
+I have been toying with Google's [Go](http://golang.org) language lately.
 The native support for concurrent programming is one of Go's major selling point.

 Go has low-level primitives for concurrent programming such as [mutexes](http://golang.org/pkg/sync/#Mutex) and [atomic](http://golang.org/pkg/sync/atomic/), but also provides high-level language constructs for building concurrent programs via goroutines and channels.